 Creating the WebAssembly Binary

-Let’s move on compiling the code into a WebAssembly Binary.
+Let’s move on to creating the Wasm target and compiling the code into a WebAssembly Binary.

-cargo build is the command and subcommand to invoke the Rust compiler using the settings in the Cargo.toml file.
+- cargo build is the command to invoke the compiler

-–lib is the option indicating that you’re going to build a library against the source code in the ./lib directory.
+- –lib indicates that you’re going to build a library

 Understanding the Rust Target Triple Naming Convention